It’s what we want most but have the least.

 “… not to be satisfied with a rough understanding of the whole, and not to be satisfied quickly with those who have a lot to say about something.” — Marcus Aurelius

-Stay humble.
+Be humble.
 Let go of preconceived notions.
-Apply what you learn to everyday life.
-Only then can you make real progress.
+Apply what you study in everyday life.

 “Without a ruler to do it against, you can’t make the crooked straight.” — Seneca

-You will struggle at many areas.
+You will struggle in life.
 Let the wise guide you.
-Watch them closely, and you’ll find they provide answers for all your questions.
+Watch them closely and you’ll see that they have the answers to questions that trouble you.

 8. Control Your Emotions